nhurstknight/the-beans/README.md

 - Add search functionality on the nabber to search products and roasters.
 - Update the UI for the shopping basket to a modal.
 - Implement a media management service such as Cloudinary to manage image uploads.
-- Implement maps using a service such as Mapbox on the roaster profile page
+- Implement maps using a service such as Mapbox on the roaster profile page.
 - Display user profile image on user comments.
 - Create an admin user profile with admin rights to Create, Update and Delete roasters and products from the website.